Acyclic colourings of graphs with obstructions: Cycle obstructions

 When $\F$ is a collection of cycles, it seems that, given an $\F$-free graph $G$, there is no better general upper bound on $\Delta_{2\ell}(\Omega_G)$ than $\Delta(G)^{2\ell - C_\F}$ for some constant $C_\F$.
-In particular, if we wish to apply Theorem~\ref{thm:main} in order to obtain an upper bound on $a(d,\F)$, then we need to have $\tau > d$.
-Since we have $\Delta(\Gamma)=d$ in that setting, there is no hope to obtain an upper bound below $2d$.
-We show, with a more involved technique that uses properties of proper colouring in sparse graphs, that it is possible to obtain an upper bound below that threshold for a small family of cycles $\F$.
+In particular, if we wish to apply Theorem~\ref{thm:main} to obtain an upper bound on $a(d,\F)$, we need $\tau > d$.
+Since we have $\Delta(\Gamma)=d$ in that setting, there is no hope of obtaining an upper bound below $2d$.
+With a more involved technique that uses properties of proper colouring in sparse graphs, we can obtain an upper bound below that threshold for a small family of cycles $\F$.
 Our proof will rely on the following Coupon-Collector Lemma from~\cite{HuPi23}.